Genomics-Bhuwan/Guam_Rail_Conservation_Genetics/1-4_WGS_Variant_Calling_Tutorial.md

 ---

-# Dama Gazelle WGS Variant Calling Pipeline
+# Guam rail e WGS Variant Calling Pipeline

 This tutorial demonstrates the workflow for whole-genome sequencing (WGS) variant calling in the Dama gazelle.
 Each step includes the commands in a copyable code block.